Required Postings

 -

 Each school year the principal of each campus must develop, review and revise the Campus Improvement Plan (CIP).
 The purpose of this plan is to improve student performance on the state’s student achievement indicators for all student populations, as well as improve performance on any other performance measures for special needs populations.
-The campus improvement plan is supportive of the objectives of the district's Stragtic Plan.
+The campus improvement plan is supportive of the objectives of the district's Strategic Plan.

 The Campus Improvement Plan: